 So, you just got accepted into a college, and you already have your assigned place in your college dorms.
 Within a week or two of college life, you start to learn about how important managing your time is.
-There are papers to be written and parties and club meetings to be attended and enjoyed, not to mention the hours of sleep that is needed.
+There are papers to be written and parties and club meetings to be attended and enjoyed, not to mention the hours of sleep that are needed.

-College life basically revolves around three priorities, grades, social life and sleep.
+College life basically revolves around three priorities, grades, social life, and sleep.
 You will often hear that you can only choose two out of these three choices.

 We at College Cliffs reject that.

 You can get all three if you have good time management skills.
 The secret on how to survive college is efficiency.
 If you want to enjoy your time and get good grades and forge a great social network, then time is your friend and enemy.